 Focusing on components and methodologies that support integration projects between ITAS and other accounting systems.
 Applied to a scenario in which ITAS is used to generate the invoicing and the accounting activity is performed in an alternate system.

 Technical exploration of the Publish-Subscribe (PubSub) model implemented as part of the events notification framework.
 Covers the use of Topics and the Events API; a series of endpoints used to publish, subscribe and manage notifications.

 This video reviews the ITAS API (REST Application Programming Interface) and provides working examples using the POSTMAN API Testing tool.

 Each Government e-Invoice mandate will likely have its own specific requirements regarding data, formatting, messaging, security and workflow.
 Traditional approaches that involved tightly integrating ITAS processes to each mandate are not only costly to develop and support, but are also vulnerable to subsequent changes at the Local Tax Authority end.

-Enterprise client have their own IT (development) capability allowing them to fully utilise the open architecture provided by the API.
+Enterprise clients have their own IT (development) capability allowing them to fully utilise the open architecture provided by the ITAS API.

 Exploration of the role of the API for enabling integration of ITAS with cloud-hosted and on-premise applications and services